National Jet Express: History

 In September 2014, Cobham introduced the first Embraer E190 to be used in the Australian closed charter sector.
 Acquired for use on its services to Barrow Island, the 104 seat E190 introduced a new livery and operated the route alongside the existing Avro RJ100 aircraft.
 The contract was said to be worth more than $160 million.
 The aircraft was withdrawn in March 2018, but was replaced with another E190 in May 2019.

-On the 29 February 2016, after 25 years of service, flights from Adelaide to Moomba and Ballera on behalf of Santos Limited ceased after the service was recontracted with Alliance Airlines.
+On 29 February 2016, after 25 years of service, flights from Adelaide to Moomba and Ballera on behalf of Santos Limited ceased after the service was recontracted with Alliance Airlines.

 In August 2017, flights from Adelaide to Port Augusta and Prominent Hill commenced on behalf of Oz Minerals.

 In June 2018, Cobham donated the forward section of one of their retired BAe 146 aircraft to the South Australian Aviation Museum.
 The section features the flight deck, forward galley and cabin, and is intended to be turned into an interactive exhibit.

 In August 2019, Cobham commenced flights with the Dash 8 Q400 on selected charter services.

 In January 2020, Cobham and all of its subsidiaries were acquired by Advent International.

 On 4 November 2021, passenger operations using the BAe 146 and Avro RJ in Western Australia ceased.
 The 146/RJ fleet was relocated to South Australia, where they operated their last passenger service on 3 June 2022 from Port Augusta to Adelaide.

 On 15 July 2022, Rex Freight and Charter Pty Ltd (a subsidiary of Rex Airlines) announced its intent to purchase National Jet Express for $48 million.
 The acquisition was completed on September 30, 2022, with services and aircraft retaining the Cobham branding in the interim.

 In January 2023, the airline confirmed that it would revive its National Jet Express branding, with the Cobham name and livery to be progressively retired.